noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 [Why did you wrap it just around your hips?!]

 Yes, Shiro-san appeared... and she certainly had a towel wrapped around her, just as I asked her... but it was wrapped as if she was a man...
-And than— because of this, Shiro-san’s rich, shapely bulges and the beautiful protrusion on her naked breasts made me swallow my saliva and blood instantly rose to my face.
+And than—because of this, Shiro-san’s rich, shapely bulges and the beautiful protrusion on her naked breasts made me swallow my saliva and blood instantly rose to my face.

 Shiro-san always goes way beyond my expectations... and it seems that what I was thinking was still too naive.
 Or rather...
 A-As expected of Shiro-san...
 She’s